hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/6-implementation.md

 }
 ```

-To initialize our state, we'll use the `open` function to open a connection to the database, and store the resulting
+To initialize our state, which in our case contains a connection to the database, we'll use the `open` function to
-connection object in our connector state:
+open a connection to it, and store the resulting connection object in our state by returning it:

 ```typescript
 async function try_init_state(configuration: RawConfiguration, metrics: unknown): Promise<State> {